Corporate personhood

-Corporate personhood or juridical personality is the legal notion that a juridical person such as a corporation, separately from its associated human beings (like owners, managers, or employees), has at least some of the legal rights and responsibilities enjoyed by natural persons.
+Corporate personhood or juridical personality is the legal notion that a juridical person such as a corporation, separately from its associated human beings (like owners, managers, shareholders, or employees), has at least some of the legal rights and responsibilities enjoyed by natural persons.
 In most countries, a corporation has the same rights as a natural person to hold property, enter into contracts, and to sue or be sued.
+Limited liability is said to be a privilege conferred by the state as a result of act of incorporating or forming a business.

 Early history

 Ancient Indian society used legal personhood for political, social, and economic purposes.
 As early as 800 BC, legal personhood was granted to guild-like śreṇī that operated in the public interest.
 The late Roman Republic granted legal personhood to municipalities, public works companies that managed public services, and voluntary associations (collegia) such as the early Catholic Church.
 The diverse collegia had different rights and responsibilities that were independent of the individual members.
 Some collegia resembled later medieval guilds and were allowed to advance the needs of a trade as a whole, but collegia were otherwise barred from enriching their members.

 In the Middle Ages, juridical persons were chartered either as corporations or as foundations in order to facilitate collective perpetual ownership of assets beyond the founders' lifespans, and to avoid their fragmentation and disintegration resulting from personal property inheritance laws.
 Later on, incorporation was advocated as an efficient and secure mode of economic development: advantages over existing partnership structures included the corporation's continuing existence if a member died; the ability to act without unanimity; and limited liability.
 The word corporation derives from the Latin corpus (“body”), and juridical personhood was often assumed in medieval writings.
 By the Renaissance period, European jurists routinely held that churches and universities chartered by the government could acquire property, enter into contracts, sue, and be sued independently of their members.
 The government or the Pope granted religious organizations the 'power of perpetual succession,' meaning that church property would neither revert to the local lord nor be taxed upon the death of church members.
 Some town charters explicitly granted medieval towns the right of self-governance.
 Commercial endeavors were not among the entities incorporated in the medieval era, and even risky trading companies were originally run as common-law partnerships rather than corporations; the incorporation of the East India Company monopoly in 1600 broke new ground, and by the end of the century, commercial ventures frequently sought incorporation in Europe and the Americas.
 By the 19th century, the direction of British and American corporate law had diverged; British law of this period (such as the Joint Stock Companies Act 1856) appeared to focus more on corporations that more closely resembled traditional joint ventures, while American law was driven by the need to manage a more diverse corporate landscape.